feelingsonice/redis-vs-nats-bench/README.md

-# Becnhmarking Redis pubsub vs NATS pubsub
+# Benchmarking Redis pubsub vs NATS pubsub

 This is a benchmark comparing the performance of Redis pubsub vs NATS pubsub.